istio/istio/release/README.md

 $ cat release-note
 ```
 **You cannot specify a range acrossing different branch.**

+Tip: Normally, you don't need to specific a github token, but if you hit quota issue (we are using search api here and it has super limited quota under non-auth client), use flag `--token_file` to specific a local path of a github token file.

 Go to Istio release [page](https://github.com/istio/istio/releases) to find your
 release.
 Click on the RELEASE_NOTES link and add your release notes.